vamsi193/vamsi193.github.io/_posts/2025-07-04-restricting_image_sources_in_kubernetes_with_harbor_and_kyverno.md

 resource Pod/default/nginx-normal was blocked due to the following policies

 restrict-image-registry:
-  allow-only-internal-registry: 'validation error: Only images from ec2-3-148-167-213.us-east-2.compute.amazonaws.com
+  allow-only-internal-registry: 'validation error: Only images from Internal Harbor registery
     are allowed. rule allow-only-internal-registry failed at path /spec/containers/0/image/'
 ```

 This pod failed to launch.
-Kyverno blocked the request and returned a validation error:
+Kyverno blocked the request and returned a validation error

-<p style="color: darkred;"><strong>Only images from ec2-3-148-167-213.us-east-2.compute.amazonaws.com:31034 are allowed.</strong></p>
+<p style="color: darkred;"><strong>Only images from Internal Harbor registery are allowed.</strong></p>